Easy DIY Heated Chicken Waterer

 Concrete Block (~$2) – I used a 12” x 16” concrete block (or CMU) that is 8” high.
 You want a sturdy base under your waterer and something heavy enough that your chickens won’t knock over.
 Concrete is also a great insulator, so it traps a lot of heat within the hollow chambers of the block.
 I did purchase this one but I am also a big fan of reusing, and concrete blocks are something you can almost always find for free on Craigslist or Marketplace.

 Tile (~$1) – I used one, 13-1/2” x 13-1/2” flooring tile.
 Your tile needs to accomplish two things: 1) Be large enough to fully cover the chambers of the concrete block to trap heat, and 2) Be thin enough to effectively transfer heat.
-They sell thin concrete blocks that would have fit nicely and certainly been more robust, but they are over an inch thick and I wasn’t sure heat would transfer well through them.
+They sell thin concrete blocks that would have fit nicely and certainly been more robust.
+But they are over an inch thick and I wasn’t sure heat would transfer well through them.
 Go with the tile.
 Mine has held up well and always stays plenty warm.

 Tools List:

-Step-by-step Guide to Building your Heated Waterer Base
+Step-by-step Guide to Building Your Heated Waterer Base

-Step One: Mark out where you want your heat cable to enter the block.
-With an angle grinder and masonry grinding blade (wear safety glasses while using), grind a notch at your make large enough for the heat tape to sit in so the tile can lay flush on top of the block.
-Next, make two similar notches on the top of the center divider between the two chambers.
+Mark out where you want your heat cable to enter the block.
+With an angle grinder and masonry grinding blade (wear safety glasses while using), grind a notch at your mark large enough for the heat tape to sit in so the tile can lay flush on top of the block.
+Next, make two similar notches on top of the center divider between the two chambers.
 These notches allow your heat cable to transfer from one chamber to the other and also help hold the heat tape in place.

-Step Three: Place the block in your chicken coop where you want it and make sure it is level.
+Place the block in your chicken coop where you want it and make sure it is level.

-Step Four: Plug in the tape, put your tile on top making sure the chambers of the block are fully covered, and place your chicken waterer on top.
+Plug in the tape, put your tile on top making sure the chambers of the block are fully covered, and place your chicken waterer on top.

 That’s it!